How to Become a Volunteer

 1. Fill out and application online or print and fill out an application - You can also contact us at 207-973-7850 to receive an application packet with a postage-paid envelope.

-2. Complete our Volunteer Orientation - Once we have received your application, we will email you with a link to view our online orientation, a link to complete our short volunteer matching survey and all the necessary paperwork to complete.
+2. Complete our Volunteer Orientation - Once we have received your application, we will email you with a link to view our online orientation, along with all the necessary paperwork to complete.

 3. Personal Interview - At your personal interview, we will discuss your interests, goals, skills and availability.
 Together, we will match you with available positions that interest you.
 Some select positions may require a second interview.
 The personal interview takes on average one hour of your time and will take place in the Volunteer Services office.